AMReX-Astro/workflow/sphinx_docs/source/olcf-workflow.rst

    module load cuda/11.5.2
    module load python

-and fixed only one thread per resource set by:
+and fixed only one thread per MPI process by:

 .. code-block::